-I particularly enjoy composing with Lesley, music theory was largely a mystery to me, Lesley with her keyboard way of thinking could take me in a direction I would never have been heading, I liked that a lot.
+I particularly enjoy composing with Lesley, music theory was and is largely a mystery to me, Lesley with her keyboard way of thinking could take me in a direction I would never have been heading, I liked that a lot.

 Mother Superior'.
 The others loved it and that's what we were called.

 Some gigs ate up a huge amount of songs, occasionally we had to do 3 x 45 minute sets and in these cases did get a bit desperate for material, at one point we included the theme to the Pink Panther.
-We added Stevie Wonder's 'Living for the City' and 'Gimme Shelter' by the Rolling Stones, I particularly enjoyed these two.
+We added Stevie Wonder's 'Living for the City' and 'Gimme Shelter' by the Rolling Stones, These were two of my favourites.
 Crosby Stills and Nash's 'Love the One You're With' always went down well.
 One time we were playing at Wandsworth Prison, Lesley was half way through the introduction to Santana's 'Evil Ways' when we all realised the significance, especially the opening line 'You gotta stop your evil ways...'
 The inmates found it hilarious.